ckeditor/ckeditor4-docs/docs/guide/dev/integration/easyimage_integration/README.md

 </figure>
 ```

-## Custom styles with Classes
+## Custom Styles with Classes

-Easy Images's appearance can be easily altered by using custom styles.
-These styles could be applied via a balloon toolbar connected with every Easy Image widget or via context menu.
-By default there are two styles available:
+The appearance of images inserted with Easy Image can be easily altered by using custom styles defined by the editor implementer.
+These styles can then be applied by the user through the balloon toolbar connected with every Easy Image widget or with the context menu.

+The following styles are available out-of-the-box, with the first two enabled by default:

-*   Full Size Image – it stretches the widget to 100% of editor's width
+*  Full Size Image &ndash; It stretches the image to 100% of the editor width.
-*   Side Image – it changes Easy Image width to 25% of editor's width and put it aside, on the right
+*  Side Image &ndash; It changes the image width to 25% of the editor width and puts it aside, on the right.
+*  Align Left &ndash; Aligns the image to the left.
+*  Align Center &ndash; Centers the image.
+*  Align Right &ndash; Aligns the image to the right.

-By default all styles are applied via CSS classes and produces markup similar to the on on the following snippet :
+By default all styles are applied via CSS classes and produce a markup similar to the one below:

 ```html
 <figure class="easyimage easyimage-full">